-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Newspaper Ad Non- targeted/broad community Generally, response to newspaper ads will result in attendance at the public hearing, or written letter response or email.
-N/A N/A 4 Internet Outreach Non-English Speaking - Specify other language: Spanish Non- targeted/broad community No public comments were received.
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted and reasons applicable) 2 Newspaper Ad Non- targeted/broad community No public comments referencing the newspaper notice were received.
 Generally, response to newspaper ads will result in attendance at the public hearing, or written letter response or email.
+N/A 3 Internet Outreach Non-English Speaking - Specify other language: Spanish Generally, response to newspaper ads will result in attendance at the public hearing, or written letter response or email.
+One response email from a PHA was received, acknowledging intent to attend the upcoming public hearing.
 N/A

-Table 6 - Citizen Participation Outreach
+Table 4 - Citizen Participation Outreach